wp-plugins/quietly/readme.txt

 3. Easily insert your list or further customize it within your post editor before embedding.

 == Changelog ==

+= 1.3.1 =
+* Fixed an error when saving plugin settings.
+* Fixed embed customization tool not being loaded when user is not signed in on Quietly.
+* Fixed other settings-related issues.

 = 1.3.0 =
 * Added the ability to browse and insert lists from your Quietly account within the WordPress post editor.